 User interfaces that via a standard browser use a freely distributed and automatically downloaded and installed plug-in or ‘thick’ client that presents the user interface across the web. ]

 The communication speed between the controllers, LAN interface devices, and operator interface devices shall be sufficient to ensure fast system response time under any loading condition.
-Contractor shall submit guaranteed response times with shop drawings including calculations to support the guarantee.
+Submit guaranteed response times with shop drawings including calculations to support the guarantee.
 In no case shall delay times between an event, request, or command initiation and its completion be greater than those listed herein.
-Contractor shall reconfigure LAN as necessary to accomplish these performance requirements.
-Generally requirements do not apply when a remote connection must be established via modem:
+Reconfigure LAN as necessary to accomplish these performance requirements.
+Generally, requirements do not apply when a remote connection must be established via modem:

 5 seconds between a Level 1 (critical) alarm occurrence and enunciation at operator workstation.